farhank34/sc-task/README.md

           The code runs without any further errors, but the output shows only the same part of the data ("ultimate-pandemic") 999 times suggesting that there is a bug in the code.

+      ### Looking for the bug

+          The following two loops from the code seem to have no functional purpose in the system;

+      ### 1st Loop
+          for k, v := range r {
+              f = append(f, *v)
+          }

+          -- This loop create a value array from pointer array

+      ### 2nd loop
+          var fp []*Folder
+          for k1, v1 := range f {
+              fp = append(fp, &v1)
+          }

+        -- This loop, creates a pointer array from the value array.
+        -- 'v1' is declared once in the loop and used (assigned) many times througout the loop.
+        -- Since the address of v1 is added to fp, fp contains only one address in the whole array (999 times same address) -- When we use fp for futher processing.
+The value point to the last content of the v1.
+It could be empty or something else at runtime if the garbage collector cleans it up or it gets allocated to something else.

     - Write some comments on what you think the code does.

+        ### See folder.go file for comments on what I think the code does.

     - Suggest some improvements that can be made to the code.
     - Implement any suggested improvements.
     - Write up some unit tests in `folders_test.go` for your new `GetAllFolders` method